lhiwaya/Usability-Stroke-Apps/README.md

 - **Readability Evaluation**: Raw results from readability assessments.
 - **Heuristic Evaluation**: Results for all applications in the Heuristic Evaluation.
 - **Code**: Scripts for scraping app data and counting errors in accessibility reports.
+- **MARS and Heuristic Evaluation templates**: Templates for evaluating the apps using the MARS framework and Jacob Nielsen's ten usability heuristics.

 ## Files